This page was most recently updated on May 8th, 2025

 SECTION 22.08 Reporting an Incident of Harassment, Discrimination or Retaliation

-The United Court of the Pikes Peak Empire (UCPPE) encourages reporting of all perceived incidents of discrimination, harassment or retaliation, regardless of the offender’s identity or position in the organization.
+The United Court of the Pikes Peak Empire (UCPPE) encourages reporting all perceived incidents of discrimination, harassment, or retaliation, regardless of the offender’s identity or position in the organization.
 Individuals who believe that they have been the victim of such conduct should discuss their concerns with The United Court of the Pikes Peak Empire (UCPPE) Board of Advisors (1) President or Vice-President of the Board, (2) Executive Officer(s) or (3) any Board Member.
 See the complaint procedure described below.

 SECTION 22.09 Conclusion

-Any member who has any questions or concerns about these policies should talk with any Board Member of The United Court of the Pikes Peak Empire (UCPPE).
+Any member who has any questions or concerns about these policies should talk with any Board Member of The United Court of the Pikes Peak Empire (UCPPE)

 ARTICLE XXIII: EFFECTIVE DATE

-SECTION 22.01 These Amended By-Laws are effective as of the annual General Membership
+SECTION 22.01 These Amended By-Laws are effective as of the annual General Membership Meeting held on February 16, 2025.

 0 Comments